MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/custom-dns-configuration-for-azure-linux-vms.md

 ## [RHEL 8.x/9._x_](#tab/RHEL)

-1. Before Before making any changes, the entries in /etc/resolv.conf file will look something like this:
+1. Prior to making any modifications, the entries in /etc/resolv.conf file will look something like this:

     :::image type="content" source="./media/custom-dns-config-images/rhel-dns-1.png" alt-text="Screenshot of default resolv.conf file in RHEL.":::

-2. Follow the instructions mentioned in this article to configure DNS at VNET or NIC level: [Steps to Change DNS Servers at VNET/NIC Level](https://learn.microsoft.com/azure/virtual-network/manage-virtual-network#change-dns-servers)
+2. To configure DNS at the VNET or NIC level, follow the instructions mentioned in this article: [Steps to Change DNS Servers at VNET/NIC Level](https://learn.microsoft.com/azure/virtual-network/manage-virtual-network#change-dns-servers)

 3. Restart the NetworkManager service to see the updated entries in /etc/resolv.conf file.